 Active stretching is where the agonist muscle contracts to encourage the lengthening of the antagonist muscle.
 For example, when performing a standing quadriceps stretch, the hamstrings would contract concentrically to get into the stretch position, lengthening the opposing muscle that is required to be stretched – the quadriceps.

-Maintenance stretching – the main aim of is to return the muscle back to their pre-exercise length and is typically performed during the closing phase of a Pilates class.
+Maintenance stretching – the main aim is to return the muscle back to their pre-exercise length and is typically performed during the closing phase of a Pilates class.
 These stretches should be held for approximately 10-15 seconds.
-A good range of maintenance and developmental stretches should be included in your Pilates class, focusing on all major muscle groups and muscle used during the class.
+A good range of maintenance and developmental stretches should be included in your Pilates class, focusing on all major muscle groups and muscles used during the class.

 Dynamic stretching is classed as stretching through movement and is typically performed in the warm-up phase of a Pilates class.
 It’s aimed at increasing mobility and preparing the body for what will follow in the main phase.
 All major joints should be mobilised and muscles stretched through movement.
 This type of stretching enables the class to keep moving and sufficiently warm their bodies in preparation for what’s to come!
 When stretching, ensure that you are fully aware of the stretching guidelines.

 Flexibility can often be overlooked by clients seeking to improve their overall health and wellbeing.
-However, we now understand that stretching plays a vital role in overall fitness and function, so as Pilates teachers we should strive to educate others of the profound benefits of stretching.
+However, we now understand that stretching plays a vital role in overall fitness and function, so as Pilates teachers we should strive to educate others about the profound benefits of stretching.

 Article by: Jo Curran, Pilates Tutor at the Future Fit School of Pilates